zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 anything, either.

 I arrived at immigration feeling nervous about my visa situation.
-Especially with the Deportee Room right behind the immigration officers -- and a couple worried people inside.
+Especially with the Deportee Room right behind the immigration officers---and a couple worried people waiting inside.
 Luckily, I passed through without issue.
 A huge sigh of relief.

 Once I got out of the airport it was about 12 am.
 My train to Agra departed at 6 am, and to save some money I had decided not to book a